-Depending on your specific knee OA pattern, the best hinged brace for you may be an offloader or an unloader knee brace.
+Depending on your specific knee OA pattern, the best hinged brace for you may be an offloader knee brace.
 To learn more about the different knee OA patterns, take a look at our Guide to Knee Osteoarthritis.

 Osteoarthritis in One Side of the Knee

-There is some long-term promise to wearing an offloader knee brace.
-One study showed that patients who wore an offloader for two years were less likely to need knee surgery 8 years later32.
-At the same time, many patients with knee OA choose to use an offloader brace while they wait for their eventual knee surgery32.
-In that case, offloader bracing may be a cost-effective way to manage your symptoms before you undergo surgery, if you end up needing it.
+There is some long-term promise to wearing a uni-compartment offloader knee brace.
+One study showed that patients who wore this type of offloader for two years were less likely to need knee surgery 8 years later32.
+At the same time, many patients with knee OA choose to use this type of brace while they wait for their eventual knee surgery32.
+In that case, a uni-compartment offloader bracing may be a cost-effective way to manage your symptoms before you undergo surgery, if you end up needing it.

-Popular hinged braces for unicompartmental TF include the Ossur Unloader One, the Donjoy Defiance, and the Breg Solus Plus.
+Popular hinged braces for unicompartmental TF include the Donjoy Defiance and the Breg Solus Plus.
 Additionally, the Guardian OA Rehabilitator is an innovative brace that includes a pneumatic air bladder to redistribute forces across the knee.
 The Rehabilitator also offers the benefits of increased quadriceps and hamstring strength after repeated use27,28.

 Osteoarthritis in Multiple Compartments or in the Kneecap